Agentic-Multimodal-Superalignment/AMS-Prompt-Sets/README.md

 Use the following command to read the file names of the project with the terminal:

+Helper Prompt 7:

+Please move all of the tests to the tests dir please, abd make sure to be more organized with our project then continue with testing.

+Helper Prompt 8:

+Please move all of the docs to the docs folder and get rid of the extra readmes and update and finalize the rest of the docs.

 ```bash
 Get-ChildItem -Recurse -File -Exclude "*.pyc", "*.pyd", "*.zip", "*.exe", "*.whl" | Where-Object { $_.Directory.Name -notlike "*__pycache__*" -and $_.Directory.Name -notlike "*site-packages*" -and $_.Directory.Name -notlike "*.egg-info*" -and $_.Directory.Name -notlike "*.venv*" -and $_.FullName -notlike "*\.venv\*" } | Select-Object Name, @{Name="RelativePath"; Expression={$_.FullName.Replace("$PWD\", "")}} | Sort-Object RelativePath
 ```